Adopt a rescued horse, pony or donkey

+When these animals arrive at our rescue centre, we make a promise to every one of them that they will never be hurt or abused again.
 That's why we've developed a thorough set of adoption policies and an online application process, to ensure we find suitable and loving homes where our equines can thrive.

 Choosing to adopt an abused or neglected equine not only gives an animal a second chance at a happier life – it also frees up critical space at our rescue centre, allowing us to save other needy horses, ponies and donkeys.

 If you are considering adoption, please read carefully through ALL of the information below before applying.
 (Please also note that all applications must be made in English.)

 We may also have other equines available for adoption that aren't currently listed below – please do email us if you're looking for something specific, but bear in mind that we very rarely have horses suitable for riding, as many arrive at our centre suffering the effects of past abuse and neglect.